apache/incubator-kie-tools/packages/cors-proxy/README.md

 # Running `cors-proxy`

-After building the package and setting up the environment variables, in the package folcer run the following command:
+After building the package and setting up the environment variables, in the package folder run the following command:

 ```bash
 $ node ./dist/index.js